c29park/CounterProject/docs/info.md

 Each video frame, a 16-bit counter advances and six sine/cosine lookup tables produce rotation matrices for the six planes of a tesseract (zw, yw, yz, xw, xz, xy).
-For every pixel the design projects all 16 vertices through two chained perspective stages (w and z) and checks whether that pixel falls on an edge or a vertex.
-Lime pixels highlight the "w" edges, cyan pixels draw the remaining edges, and bright white pixels mark every vertex.
+For every pixel the design projects all 16 vertices through two chained perspective stages (w and z) and checks whether that pixel falls on one of the vertex locations.
+When it does, the pixel turns bright white; otherwise it stays black.

 ## How to test